munan0/pwnagotchi/README.md

 # pwnagotchi
-Guess what I built my own pwnagotchi!
+Guess what I built my own pwnagotchi! *On a Mac, that's right, you read that right.*

 # Notes